HOW TO PITCH

 What We’re Looking For

-Our primary audience is working wine professionals, and we publish content with that in mind, assuming a basic level of knowledge about wine, as well as an interest in the nitty-gritty details around topics of relevance to the industry.
+Our primary audience is working beverage professionals, and we publish content with that in mind, assuming a basic level of knowledge about wine and beverage, as well as an interest in the nitty-gritty details around topics of relevance to the industry.

 We prioritize longform reported stories that explore a subject important to the world of wine and/or the beverage industry.
 Articles run anywhere from 2,000 to 6,000 words.
 In most cases, they involve thorough research and interviews with multiple subjects.
 They always offer a strong point of view and conclusion.